ibm-cloud-docs/account/account_faq.md

 If you do not have a matching {{site.data.keyword.Bluemix_notm}} platform account, and an accompanying IBMid account, a NEW SoftLayer account can be created to link the accounts.

 ## What if I don't want to link my account?
 {: #al_bene}

 To help you experience more of {{site.data.keyword.Bluemix_notm}} all new functionality is being developed into a single {{site.data.keyword.Bluemix_notm}} console.
 When you merge your account, you'll get access to a more robust catalog, simplified account management, and a single login.

 If linking is not a viable option for you, contact your sales support for other options.

 ## Are there incentives for linking my accounts now?
 {: #al_incent}

 Yes!
 If you link your accounts now, you can use a $200 credit to try PaaS services.

 ## What does adding {{site.data.keyword.Bluemix_notm}} platform services to my SoftLayer account mean?
 {: #al_owaffslacct}

 It means your account has access to all {{site.data.keyword.Bluemix_notm}} platform offerings.
 After you add the {{site.data.keyword.Bluemix_notm}} platform offering to your account, your account master will need to enable end user to have access to the offering.

 If you are the account master, see [Working with users](https://console.bluemix.net/docs/iam/iamusermanage.html#iamusermanage) for more information.

 ## How does account linking impact my SoftLayer Master Account ID?
 {: #al_howaffslmastacct}

 You can still use the ID for your SoftLayer account to sign into the {{site.data.keyword.BluSoftlayer_full}} infrastructure customer portal because the {{site.data.keyword.Bluemix_notm}} console is accessible using IBMids.

-## Is there a limit on the number of resource groups, orgs, or spaces that I can create?

-If you have a billable account, there is not a limit on the number of resource groups, orgs, or spaces that you can create within your account.
-However, if you have a Lite account, you are limited to one org and one resource group.